-Any confirmed or suspected immunosuppressive or immunodeficient state; asplenia; recurrent vaccine)
+• Any confirmed or suspected immunosuppressive or immunodeficient state; asplenia;

-• History of allergic disease or reactions likely to be exacerbated by any component of study vaccines

-(e.g. hypersensitivity to the active substance or any of the SmPC-listed ingredients of the Pfizer
+History of allergic disease or reactions likely to be exacerbated by any component of study vaccines (e.g. hypersensitivity to the active substance or any of the SmPC-listed ingredients of vaccine

-Any history of anaphylaxis
+• Any history of anaphylaxis

-Pregnancy, lactation or willingness/intention to become pregnant within 3 months post boost vaccine carcinoma in situ)
+• Pregnancy, lactation or willingness/intention to become pregnant within 3 months post boost cervical carcinoma in situ)

-Current diagnosis of or treatment for cancer (except basal cell carcinoma of the skin and cervical significant bleeding or bruising following IM injections or venepuncture novel oral anticoagulants (i.e. apixaban, rivaroxaban, dabigatran and edoxaban)
+• Current diagnosis of or treatment for cancer (except basal cell carcinoma of the skin and significant bleeding or bruising following IM injections or venepuncture or novel oral anticoagulants (i.e. apixaban, rivaroxaban, dabigatran and edoxaban)